 Sometimes breast cancer can be ‘occult’ and will first present in other areas of the body.
 For example arm lymphedema, (or swelling).
 This is an accumulation of lymphatic fluid in the arms or axilla (under the arm) region.
 Lymphedema is a symptom of breast cancer in about 0.5% of cases more or less.

 If inflammatory’ breast cancer is the underlying cause, then presenting symptoms might include swelling as an ‘immune response’ in various areas of the body, such as the:-

 - axillary region (under the arm),

-- chest which might include a venous thrombosis, or large blood clot.
+- the chest which might include venous thrombosis or large blood clot.

-This is exceptionally rare, however, and would only result from a late stage breast cancer or possibly from an inflammatory breast cancer.
+This is exceptionally rare, however, and would only result from late-stage breast cancer or possibly from inflammatory breast cancer.